Reims Gospel: History

 The origin of the manuscript is not certain.
-The older part was probably written in calligraphy on the island of Krk, or in a monastery in Serbia, Bulgaria, Bohemia, Ukraine, or Russia.
+The older part was probably written in calligraphy on the island of Krk, or in a monastery in Croatia, Serbia, Bulgaria, Bohemia, Ukraine, or Russia.

 It was first recorded in the last half of the 14th century, in the time of Charles IV, who gave it to the just-founded Emmaus monastery in Prague (Emauzský klášter, Na Slovanech, Emauzy), where the Slavonic liturgy was to be celebrated (the church of the monastery was dedicated to Saints Cyril and Methodius, St. Vojtěch, St. Procopius, and St. Jerome, who was considered to have translated the Gospels from Greek to the Old Slavonic language).
 The text was believed to have been written by the hand of St. Procopius, abbot of Sázava Monastery.
 It was probably lost from Prague in the time of the Hussite Wars; after some time (1451) it appeared in Istanbul, where the books by St. Jerome were said to be kept.
 In 1574, it was bought by Charles, Cardinal of Lorraine (from the Patriarch of Constantinople, whom he knew from the Council of Trent), and donated to Reims Cathedral.
 Because the book was nicely decorated and it was believed it had been scribed by St. Jerome, the manuscript began to be used in the coronation ceremony of French kings, who took the oath of the Order of the Holy Spirit by touching the book.

-In 1717, Russian Tsar Peter the Great visited Reims and, upon seeing the manuscript, noticed the Cyrillic alphabet.
+In 1717, Russian tsar Peter the Great visited Reims and, upon seeing the manuscript, noticed the Cyrillic alphabet.

 During the French Revolution the manuscript disappeared and was not found until the 1830s, when it was discovered in the Reims library by the city librarian, Louis Paris, after a request by a Slovene linguist Jernej Bartol Kopitar who was an administrator at the Vienna Court Library at that time.
 Mr. Paris asked a Russian counsellor and archeologist Sergey Stroieff (or Turgenev?) for help with recognizing the text.
 It was found with neither the gold nor the precious stones in the cover.
 The discovery brought a revival of interest, especially in Slavic countries.
 The first facsimile was created by Reims librarian Louis Paris and it was analyzed in detail by Polish paleographer Korwin Jan Jastrzębski (1805–1852).
 Ustazade Silvestre de Sacy made a lithographic copy of the manuscript and gave it to Russian Tsar Nicholas I. Nicholas then financed another using intaglio printing (1843) and let Jernej Kopitar write his comment arguing that all of the manuscript comes from 14th century.
 In 1846 Czech philologist Václav Hanka made his edition, which was available to the general public, and received for that act of merit the cross of the Order of St. Anna from the Tsar and a brilliant ring from Austrian Emperor Ferdinand I.